spiffe/spiffe/community/vendor-companies-engagement-procedure.md

 * All interactions must be professional, respectful, and focused on technical issues.
 [Refer to the **SPIFFE Code of Conduct** for details][coc].
-* Technical contacts are responsible for ensuring that their customers, and anyone who join the community through their reference adhere to the community guidelines and maintain a positive environment.
+* Technical contacts are responsible for ensuring that their customers, and anyone who joins the community through their reference adhere to the community guidelines and maintain a positive environment.

 [coc]: ../CODE-OF-CONDUCT.md "SPIFFE Code of Conduct"